Official health guidance - what you need to know

-Coronavirus (also known as Covid 19) is a new virus.
-Generally it is less serious in children and people under 60 - if parents and children get it, it's usually very mild.
-However, it's very contagious and more severe in older people and people who already have health problems so it's important not to risk them becoming infected too.
+Coronavirus (also known as COVID-19) is a highly contagious virus.
+Generally, it is less serious in children and people under 60 - if parents and children get it, it is usually very mild.
+However, it is very contagious and more severe in older people and people who already have health problems so it is important not to risk them becoming infected too.

 The best place to do this is NHS Inform which has clear information and is updated regularly.

 What are the symptoms?